AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 1. **Check Java Version**

-    - Ensure you have Java `17` or above installed
+    - Ensure you have Java `17` or above installed.
-        - If not, [follow these guides](https://se-education.org/guides/tutorials/javaInstallation.html) to install Java 17 on your system
+        - If not, [follow these guides](https://se-education.org/guides/tutorials/javaInstallation.html) to install Java 17 on your system.
-        - **Mac users:** Use the specific JDK version from [here](https://se-education.org/guides/tutorials/javaInstallationMac.html)
+        - **Mac users:** Use the specific JDK version from [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).
-    - Verify installation: `java --version` in terminal
+    - Verify installation: `java --version` in terminal.
 2. **Download Cerebro**

-    - Download the latest `cerebro.jar` from [here](https://github.com/AY2526S1-CS2103T-F08a-1/tp/releases)
+    - Download the latest `cerebro.jar` from [here](https://github.com/AY2526S1-CS2103T-F08a-1/tp/releases).
-    - Choose a folder as your _home folder_ for Cerebro (e.g. `~/Applications/Cerebro/`)
+    - Choose a folder as your _home folder_ for Cerebro (e.g. `~/Applications/Cerebro/`).
 3. **Launch Application**

    ```bash